mauricioph/debian-afterinstall/README.md

 SSH, Web server listening on 80,8080,8008,443
 Samba and webmin

-It will compile the i3 window manager with gaps enabled for X11 and Sway for Wayland.
+It will compile the mwm and i3 window manager with gaps enabled for X11 and Sway for Wayland.